phcs93/group-file-studio/readme.md

 # TO-DO

-- add feature to just "swap" tiles when dropping in the middle
-- ability to edit animations (because these will be messed by the tile reordering)
 - ability to replace a tile with some .PNG
     - figure out how to convert uploaded image to palette
+- ability to edit animations (because these will be messed by the tile reordering)
 - optimize all loops
 - figure out the transparency table (alpha blending?)
 - ability to upload/edit/export a tiles.cfg (for Mapster32 tile groups)